VERGE-PROJECT/deployed-slicing-testbed-dataset/README.md

 # Deployed Slicing Testbed Dataset

 # Overview
-D
-eployed slicing dataset contains data related to the implementation, performance, and optimization of network slicing in 5G networks.
+Deployed slicing dataset contains data related to the implementation, performance, and optimization of network slicing in 5G networks.
 Network slicing allows operators to create multiple virtual networks on a shared physical infrastructure, each tailored to specific applications.
 The dataset includes parameters such as latency, bandwidth, Quality of Service